ethereum-mining/ethminer/README.md

 Windows x64 binaries can be found in the /releases folder.

+### Build options

+- if you don't want/need CUDA support, use "-DBUNDLE=cminer" instead of "-DBUNDLE=ccudaminer".
+This will only compile OpenCL support
+- to speed up compilation a bit or to support older CUDA shader models, you can add -DCOMPUTE=xx , where x is your CUDA GPU Compute version * 10. i.e -DCOMPUTE=52 for a GTX970.
+- you may disable stratum support by adding -DETH_STRATUM=0

 ### Building on Windows

 - download or clone this repository